 Hot, moist compresses may help drain the affected follicles.

-- Antibiotics applied to the skin (mupirocin) or taken by mouth (dicloxacillin)
+Treatment may include antibiotics applied to the skin or taken by mouth, or an antifungal medicine.

 Apply home treatment and call your health care provider if your symptoms:

 - Come back often

 - Last longer than 2 or 3 days